kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 #### Tool

 [**mjml**](https://mjml.io/) is the tool I use to build my email templates.
+Sure, there are many drag-and-drop email builders out there that don't intimidate with the sight of 'codes'.
+But if you know just basic React/HTML/CSS, mjml would give you great usability and maximum flexibility.

 It's easy to [get started](https://mjml.io/getting-started/1).
-It's quite similar to React: You compose a template with a bunch of reusable components with props.
+Like the email builders, you compose a template with a bunch of reusable components, and you customize them by providing values to their props.

 Here are the places where I would write my templates: